mkc1/SEL-Columbia.github.io/blog/_posts/2015-02-19-sel-launches-global-facility-registry-revisit-global.md

 ---
 ## ![logo](http://sel.columbia.edu/wp-content/uploads/2015/02/revisit-logo.png)

-## **REVISIT.GLOBAL, the facility registry, is now online!** The sustainable engineering lab has launched “revisit”, a global facility registry, designed to collect and manage facility data.
+**REVISIT.GLOBAL, the facility registry, is now online!** The sustainable engineering lab has launched “revisit”, a global facility registry, designed to collect and manage facility data.
 Revisit aims to streamline the data collection process and build a central facility repository that enables countries and organizations to share basic facility data.

-**Check it out here ->  <a title="Revisit" href="http://revisit.global" target="_blank">revisit.global</a> At the Sustainable Engineering Lab, we&#8217;re working on the next generation of mobile data collection and analysis tools.
+**Check it out here ->   [revisit.global](http://revisit.global) At the Sustainable Engineering Lab, we&#8217;re working on the next generation of mobile data collection and analysis tools.
 The Revisit service will soon be included in our mobile survey app, and we encourage it&#8217;s adoption by other IT4D organizations.
 If you are interested in writing a client application or contributing to the service, please contact us. **

 ![map sample](http://sel.columbia.edu/wp-content/uploads/2015/02/Screenshot-2015-02-02-15.16.38-700x426.png)